opencrvs/opencrvs-core/CONTRIBUTING.md

 3. Submit a PR
 4. Address any comments the core contributors may have
 5. The core contributors will merge the code once it is ready, thanks for you contribution!

+By contributing to the OpenCRVS code, you are conforming to the terms of the license below.

+## License

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

+OpenCRVS is also distributed under the terms of the Civil Registration & Healthcare Disclaimer located at http://opencrvs.org/license.

+Copyright (C) The OpenCRVS Authors.
+OpenCRVS and the OpenCRVS graphic logo are (registered/a) trademark(s) of Plan International.